artemkorsakov/personal-development-plan/docs/settings.md

 Specifies where task files are stored in your Obsidian repository.

 - **Recommended values:**
 	- `PersonalDevelopmentPlan` is the default folder
 	- `Projects/Tasks` is an example of an alternative path

+### 📁 Path to history folder

+Specifies where completed task files are stored when the "Move completed files to History Folder" option is enabled.

+- **Recommended values:**
+	- `PersonalDevelopmentPlan/history` is the default folder
+	- `PersonalDevelopmentPlan/archive` is an alternative naming
+	- Can be any folder path in your vault

+### 💾 Move completed files to History Folder

+When enabled, completed tasks are moved to the history folder instead of being deleted.

+- **When enabled:** Completed tasks are preserved in the history folder with their status changed to "archived"
+- **When disabled:** Completed tasks are moved to Obsidian's trash (default behavior)

+**Benefits of enabling:**

+- Preserve completed tasks for future reference
+- Maintain a complete history of your work
+- Review past accomplishments and progress
+- Files are automatically renamed with completion timestamp to avoid conflicts

 ### 🔢 Maximum active tasks